 At the end of the day, Child Protective Services does not go into your case to remove your child unless they can help it.
 Keep in mind that it is a tremendous responsibility for Child Protective Services and the state of Texas to be in temporary custody and hold conservatorships rights about your child.
 As a result, you can rest assured that the removal of your child will be the absolute last option that they choose to undertake.
 The safety and well-being of your child must certainly be at risk of immediate harm for them to decide to take your child out of your home.

-Once CPS has the permission of a judge to make decisions as to where your child lives temporarily, the next question that must be decided is where your child will reside while they are out of your home.
+Once granted permission by a judge to determine temporary living arrangements for your child, CPS must then decide where your child will reside while away from your home.
 You will often be able to factor into this decision by providing Child Protective Services with information regarding family or friends who could fill this role.
-CPS will typically get in touch with you and work with you to fill up paperwork so background checks and criminal history checks in-home visits can be completed to determine if any of these people are temporarily suitable caregivers.
+CPS will usually contact you and collaborate on filling out paperwork, enabling background checks, criminal history checks, and in-home visits to determine the suitability of potential caregivers.

 If the state determines that none of the persons you provide to them are suitable caretakers or you cannot provide information about alternative caregivers, then CPS may need to place your child into foster care for the duration or at least for part of the duration of your family law case.
 The circumstances surrounding your child’s placement into foster care may not be the best, but the state of Texas will seek to ensure your child’s safety for as long as they are out of your home.